Rajput

 Over time, the Rajputs emerged as a social class comprising people from a variety of ethnic and geographical backgrounds.
-During the 16th and 17th centuries, the membership of this class became largely hereditary, although new claims to Rajput status continued to be made in the later centuries.
-Several Rajput-ruled kingdoms played a significant role in many regions of central and northern India from seventh century onwards.
+From the 12th to 16th centuries, the membership of this class became largely hereditary, although new claims to Rajput status continued to be made in later centuries.
+Several Rajput-ruled kingdoms played a significant role in many regions of central and northern India from the seventh century onwards.

-The Rajput population and the former Rajput states are found in northern, western, central and eastern India as well as southern and eastern Pakistan.
-These areas include Rajasthan, Haryana, Gujarat, Eastern Punjab, Western Punjab, Uttar Pradesh, Himachal Pradesh, Jammu, Uttarakhand, Bihar, Madhya Pradesh and Sindh.
+The Rajput population and the former Rajput states are found in northern, western, central and eastern India, as well as southern and eastern Pakistan.
+These areas include Rajasthan, Delhi, Haryana, Gujarat, Eastern Punjab, Western Punjab, Uttar Pradesh, West Bengal, Himachal Pradesh, Jammu, Uttarakhand, Bihar, Madhya Pradesh, Sindh and Azad Kashmir.